qmacro/event-mesh-talk/slides.md

 management create_update_queue_subscription Q1 TOPIC1
 messaging pause_webhook_subscription WHS1 # temporarily stop draining to see msg in queue messaging publish_message_to_topic TOPIC1 eins
+management get_queue Q1 # see that this message is now in the queue
 ```
 ---